Compare mortgage deals

 Why apply for a mortgage with L&C?

 If you need to take out a mortgage, the huge choice of deals available combined with lots of confusing jargon can be enough to make anyone nervous.
 After all, this is likely to be one of the biggest financial decisions of your life, so you’ll want to get it right.
-That’s why it’s a good idea to seek expert help to compare the best UK mortgage rates and find the right deal to suit your individual needs.
+That’s why it’s a good idea to seek expert help to compare the best mortgage rates in the UK and find the right deal to suit your individual needs.
 Here at L&C, the process of getting a mortgage couldn’t be simpler.

 • If you’re just getting started, we’ve got lots of useful guides to help you get to grips with mortgages and understand the differences between the various mortgage types.